Laura-Waters/README_generator/template.md

 ## Questions

-If you have any additional questions, reach out to me via GitHub or email: https://github.com/${response.github}
+If you have any additional questions, reach out to me via GitHub or Email: https://github.com/${response.github}
 ${response.email}